airbnb/javascript/README.md

     ```

   <a name="types--comment-deviations"></a><a name="1.7"></a>
-  - [1.7](#1.7) <a name='1.7'></a> Avoid "trick" operators whose purpose is not immediately readable and obvious.
+  - [1.7](#types--comment-deviations) Avoid "trick" operators whose purpose is not immediately readable and obvious.
 If you must use a convoluted syntax for performance reasons, leave a comment explaining why and what you're doing.

     ```javascript
     // good